 Why is it essential to have a diverse workplace?
 The obvious answer is that your company is required to meet compliance standards to ensure that no discrimination is present in the workplace, whether it is based on sex, age, race, etc. For federal contractors doing business with the government, in particular, ensuring that you are following these standards is essential for OFCCP compliance.

-Make it a point to review OFCCP compliance laws to truly appreciate the idiosyncrasies of each individual act that guards against discrimination.
+Make it a point to review OFCCP compliance laws to truly appreciate each individual act that guards against discrimination.
 This includes following procedures to ensure that state employment agencies are informed of job vacancies, so that these postings reach potential employees.
-You will also need to stay on top of OFCCP reporting by maintaining hiring data that is ready to be reviewed in the event of an audit.
-The most effective avenue to take is working with job boards that focus on OFCCP compliance.
+You will also need to stay on top of OFCCP reporting by retaining job posting data that is ready to be reviewed in the event of an audit.

 Your organizational and employee development plan should also factor in diversity hiring initiatives.
-These plans should serve as tools that will assist you in building out hiring strategies for each corporate objective, including diversity that you are trying to achieve.
-As part of this plan you should also include the company-wide materials – both external and internal, training resources and programs that need to be implement to build on your affirmative action planning.
+These plans should serve as tools that will assist you in building out hiring strategies, including the diversity that you are trying to achieve.
+As part of this plan you should take into account internal and externally facing company-wide materials, training resources and programs that need to be implemented to build and act on your affirmative action plan.

 Fostering diversity has proven benefits for organizations.
 And creating that diversity starts with attracting the right candidates through a planned, strategic approach.

 When you work with AJE you experience an unmatched level of service backed by our OFCCP compliance guarantee.

 Sign up to receive compliance and HR news for employers, including our newsletter and industry updates.

 If you'd like to schedule a demo or are interested in any of our OFCCP, diversity or recruiting services, submit the form below and an AJE team member will contact you.